This residential garden was designed at the beginning of 2017 and built later that year, to complete the property’s brand new modern extension.

 The combination of the Leucophyta brownii with the deco gravel gives a distinctly coastal feel, don’t you think?

 Over time the new build will be wrapped in screening foliage on all sides and feel quite seperate from the suburban street.
-It really is a haven where the garden has been considered in conjunction with the building, ensuring they work together on the site.
+It really is a haven where the garden has been considered early on, in conjunction with the building, ensuring they work together on the site.